Who Is Behind The Mask?

 - Glue gun

-Students can use a mask canvas template or create their own design out of canvas.
-Alternatively they paint their masks on a square mirror 15cm by 15cm.
+Students can use a mask canvas template or create their own design out of the canvas.
+Alternatively, they paint their masks on a square mirror 15cm by 15cm.

 What the mask reveals and conceals